Cam Gordon: 2010–2014

 Gordon partnered with the Minnesota Public Interest Research Group and students from the University of Minnesota to enact an ordinance in 2011 requiring commercial business owners in Stadium Village to recycle.

 Following the June 2011 arrest of CeCe McDonald and second-degree murder charges, Gordon announced his support for her, calling the incident "another example [of] transgender women of color being targeted for hate- and bias-related violence."

 With councilmember Don Samuels, Gordon co-authored a resolution in 2012 requiring Minneapolis to take steps to ensure the city addresses racial disparities in hiring, contracts, and promotions.
 The resolution was the first of its kind in the United States and declared institutional racism "a primary reason for unemployment disparities."

 In 2013, Gordon supported the construction of protected bike lanes on Minnehaha Avenue.
 In 2014, Gordon introduced an amendment to include electronic cigarettes in the Minneapolis smoking ban.
-The same year, Gordon expressed reservations about the expansion of the Southwest LRT, ultimately voting against it, saying that he wanted his vote to reflect the remaining issues and concerns.
+The same year, Gordon expressed reservations about the expansion of the Metro Green Line Extension, ultimately voting against it, saying that he wanted his vote to reflect the remaining issues and concerns.